 Bookmark this page and refer back here when you have questions as you progress through your course.

-Prior to starting in your course, read the content is each tab by clicking on the various links.
+Prior to starting in your course, read the content in each tab and click on the various links within each tab.

 Thank you for enrolling in one of our many courses.